hemantksingh/messup-learn/practice/Influence and Negotiation.md

 * Connections come from conversations - making purposeful connections requires intentionally devoting time for conversations
   * you feel connected and energised while speaking to someone who are at the same frequency as you with shared experiences, struggles, motivations or passions
   * active listening - engaging in the conversation by asking questions (labels and mirrors)
-  * provide psychological safety - be genuine and listen without any preconceived notions.
+  * provide psychological safety (Amy Edmondson's term) - be genuine and listen without any preconceived notions.
 The fact that someone hasn't opened up with you is likely because they may not feel psychologically safe to speak out.
-Realizing that you are not the finished article and showing your vulnerabilities allows others the space to open up about their own anxieties and fears
+Realizing that you are not the finished article and showing your vulnerabilities allows others the space to open up about their own anxieties and fears; Coyle calls this the vulnerability loop

 * Agreeing on common goals is key to expanding your influence across teams.